A Small Family Business: World Premiere Reviews

 Like so many of Ayckbourn's stage devices, this one is elegant, economical and highly efficient.
 Even empty, it has the inviting air of a wind-up toy waiting to creak, twitch and scuttle into action.
 The figures may be on the scruffy side - perpetually caught with their trousers unbuttoned, down or off- but the mechanism inspires confidence.
 As in all the best farces, greed and embarrassment are the primary fuels on which these people run.
 But where, say, Feydeau's characters are driven by greed which they struggle feebly to suppress, being cruelly blocked by embarrassment, Ayckbourn's learn triumphantly to ignore the second while surrendering unconditionally to the first.
 Feydeau's characters are innocents in a world paved with good intentions.
 There are no good intentions in Ayckbourn.
 It is innocence itself that is venal, culpable and inevitably bound to cause trouble.

 What is irresistible is the fact that - like Feydeau's Parisian adulterers, snobs and martinets a century ago - Ayckbourn's suburbanites are instantly recognisable.
 Their particular style of short-changing belongs, as much as their hair-dos and their turns of phrase, to Thatcher's Britain.
-The competent pigtailed schoolgirl (Suzan Sylvester, a collector's piece to set beside her 1930s teenager in the same company's
+The competent pigtailed schoolgirl (Suzan Sylvester, a collector's piece to set beside her 1930s teenager in the same company's A View From The Bridge) finances incipient drug addiction by a rapid expansion in shoplifting.
+Her equally business-like married aunt has converted the back bedroom into a well-equipped brothel (and you may be sure that a phone-call for auntie will be punctuated by muffled screams from an invisible client left inadvertently strung up on some unmentionable piece of apparatus).

 This is a world of hustlers, dodgers, fixers, where anyone managing to have it off with not one but five corrupt Italian businessmen (all five brothers played with aplomb by Michael Simkins) qualifies, as soon as she has completed the set, for a free gallon of petrol.
 Michael Gambon plays the honest business man, faithful husband and devoted son-in-law who needs to be taught a lesson: a massive, latter-day Candide moving by violent stages from bewilderment, incredulity and stupefaction to relaxed and resplendent villainy.
 Marcia Warren is, as someone says, the incarnation of a tweedy praying mantis, as his misanthropic, frigid and anorexic sister-in-law ("It's the chewing", she says, describing a meal in a booming, prurient hiss: "All that mastication in front of each other").
 In skirmishing where the only rule is every man for himself, she wins hands down with an unremittingly aggressive extension of herself in the shape of an ancient, mangy, bedridden and insomniac dog.

+Ayckbourn directs himself without a trick missed.
+What he calls his stage muscles have never been stronger or more flexible.
+Physical niftiness of this order works, like Tagg's set, on at least two levels, which is why it is so painfully funny.
 A Small Family Business is, after all, a machine for demonstrating in graphic form the psychological ropes and pulleys - the fixations, inhibitions, primitive rages, crude desires, guilts, fears and needs - that jerk these characters forward only to pull them up again on a series of short strings.

 (Times Literary Supplement, 19 June 1987)